 Include "Made in Canada" on your art (or "Printed in Canada" if you are only doing printed covers).

 You are contracting us to manufacture or print records, tapes, CDs, or books.
-You should know as a publisher that most items are required to have the country of manufacture (as in Walmart most everything says "Made in China") or country of printing marked on the product when shipped into some countries (USA and Canada require it, appears the UK does not).
+You should know as a publisher that most items are required to have the country of manufacture or country of printing marked on the product when shipped into some countries (USA and Canada require it, appears the UK does not).
 You could try to argue that cassettes are not a commercial product for retail sale, but 1000 CDs or 500 vinyl records should absolutely have the country of origin marking.
 If you don't put the country of origin, your product could be stopped at the border and you would be responsible for all transport and labelling expenses to apply labels to the product.
 The country of origin is required not only when we ship to you, it is also required when you ship to distributors, and especially if you try to cross a border with the product in your vehicle.
 The country of origin marking should be close to your copyright or address line, and in a similar typeface and size.
 We won't refuse your order if you don't want to put the marking on your product - it is your responsibility as the publisher to know what is required.
 Do your own research for "country of origin markings" or contact your customs broker or customs office for advice.Tip: Some people put the barcode and the country of origin on a removable sticker which is applied under the shrinkwrap.

 CD-ROM, DVD-ROM, USB Content Verification